Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Moments of the Finite-Population Gravitational Wave Background

-From this equation, we can see that, even in the many-sources limit, there is a residual non-Gaussian term.
-As we will see in the next section, this residual non-Gaussianity derives from the covariance between the real and imaginary parts of $\tilde a_i^p$ introduced by the finite observation time.
-From \autoref{fig:sinc}, we see that the `cross-window' term $w^{+-} \ll w^{--}$ and can usually be ignored.
-See \aref{ssec:window-combo} for further discussion.

-Very often, the large number of expected sources is the justification for modeling gravitational wave backgrounds as zero-mean Gaussian processes, fully described by the two-point function of the $\tilde{h}_A(f, \hat{\Omega})$ coefficients in \autoref{eq:gaussian_gwb_corr}.
-The second and fourth moments of the Fourier coefficients in this model are
+where we have ignored the second term on the right-hand side of \autoref{eq:4th-poisson-pol} given \autoref{eq:bigger_gaussian} for $\bar{N}_J\gg1$.
+Even in the many-sources limit, there is a residual non-Gaussian term.
+This residual non-Gaussianity derives from the covariance between the real and imaginary parts of $\tilde a_i^p$ introduced by the windowing of our data -- even for a perfect GWB, fully described by the two-point function of the $\tilde{h}_A(f, \hat{\Omega})$ coefficients in \autoref{eq:gaussian_gwb_corr}.
+The second and fourth moments of the Fourier coefficients are

 Note that the second term in \autoref{eq:gauss_4th_moment} is comparable to the second term in \autoref{eq:auto_many} -- it is a covariance term between the real and imaginary components of a Gaussian random variable.
-The difference of a factor of 4 is a result of our integration limits and definition of the (two-sided) GWB strain PSD $S_h(f)$.
+The difference of a factor of 4 is a result of our integration limits and definition of the (two-sided) GWB strain PSD $S_h(f)$, while the factor of $2/5$ is absorbed into $S_h(f)$ as it is an inclination-averaged quantity.
 The integration limits of \autoref{eq:auto_many} are between $0$ and $\infty$ because discrete sources have positive frequencies.
 If we change the integration limits in the second term in \autoref{eq:gauss_4th_moment} such that the PSD is one-sided, it would introduce a factor of $4$.
-Hence, the many-source limit of the astrophysical GWB can be approximated as a Gaussian GWB.
+Hence, the many-source limit of the astrophysical GWB may be approximated as a Gaussian GWB.